CollinPoetoehena/ComboCoach/docs/UIArchitecture.md

 # UI Component Architecture

+TODO: extend this a bit and use the latest version of the code/setup for this in the future.

-This document describes the refactored UI architecture following atomic design principles.
+This document describes the UI architecture following atomic design principles.

 ## Architecture Overview